jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 sudo echo "TURNSERVER_ENABLED=1" > /etc/default/coturn
 ```

-Then we generate a configuration file, using some parameters that we will send to the script from our deployment system (see the parameters above):
+Next, we generate a configuration file, using some parameters that we will send to the script from our deployment system (see the parameters above):

 ```bash
 # create configuration